 Norman Koren’s modeling

 All solvers use the modelling of triodes proposed by Norman Koren in the 2000’s, as described in http://www.normankoren.com/Audio/Tubemodspice_article.html taking advantage of his “new equations” and the parameters he indicates for the triodes 6DG8 (ECC88), 12AU7 (ECC82) and 12AX7 (ECC83).
-For other tubes (12AT7-ECC81), I took parameters from Spice models found on the Web.
+For other tubes, I took parameters from Spice models found on the Web, including NK’s models.

 I had also considered other models proposed by Dempwolf und Zölzer and Cohen and Hélie which take into account grid current.
-But as basic stages normally do not operate with grid currents, I decided to not implement them; in addition, my understanding is that they are based on little experimental data (only ECC83), they seem to model a somewhat too high grid current at null grid voltage; and one of them was simply not implementable because of a non documented parameter.
+But as basic stages normally do not operate with grid currents, I decided to not implement them; in addition, my understanding is that they are based on very little experimental data (only ECC83), and one of them was simply not implementable because of a non documented parameter.